Oil Painting Supplies for Beginners

 How and Where to Sign a Painting

-It is customary to sign oil paintings.
-This can be done using a synthetic round brush or synthetic liner brush.
+It is customary to sign on finished artworks.
+You can sign using a synthetic round brush, or a synthetic liner brush.

-In addition to the signature, contact details, such as phone number, website address or e-mail address, can be added to the back of the canvas.
+In addition to a signature, add contact details, such as phone number, website address, or e-mail address on the back of the canvas.

 Techniques for Oil Painting

-Painting in oil paints is a particularly forgiving medium.
-If something in the painting does not work out, it is possible to wipe it with a paper towel or a cloth.
+Oil painting is a particularly forgiving medium.
+If something in the painting does not work, it is possible to wipe it with a paper towel or a cloth.
 Another solution is to paint over it once the lower layer of oil paint hardens.

-Divide and conquer is a perception that in complex, realistic painting, rather than being overwhelmed by the size of the project, it is better to work on a small part of the painting each time and make the task less complicated.
+Divide and conquer is a perception that in a complex painting, it is better to work on small parts of it, and make the task less complicated.

-It is important not to forget, from time to time, to move back from the canvas in order to see the big picture.
+From time to time (when painting), remember to move back from the canvas, in order to see the big picture.